-With an eportfolio, you can set activities for apprentices to complete online in their own time.
-They can plan their study around their working week and find all the support they need online – from accessing learning resources to messaging their tutor.
+Degree apprentices are often busy and want to learn on their terms.
+Self-directed learning enables them to plan studies around their working week and find support online – from accessing learning resources to messaging their tutors.
 Apprentices can also track their own progression, complete self-evaluations and reflect on their own learning – helping to increase engagement and improve knowledge retention.

 3. Monitor progression

-Using progress dashboards or reports is a sure-fire way to increase learner engagement.
-When students can see exactly how they’re progressing, they’re more motivated to complete work and see their totals increase.
+When students can see exactly how they’re progressing, they’re more motivated to stay on plan and complete work.

 4. Provide personal support

-When tutors show a personal interest in their apprentices, they're more likely to stay engaged in their course.
-If you use an eportfolio, you can see how all your apprentices are progressing and message them online to offer personal support.
-You can also use a gap analysis tool to find any gaps in their learning and set specific activities to help them reach their goals.
+When you use an eportfolio, you can see how all your apprentices are progressing and message them online to offer personal support.
+You can also use a gap analysis tool to find any learning needs and set specific activities to help them reach their goals.

 This level of personalisation not only keeps apprentices engaged, they’re also more likely to complete their course faster and achieve higher grades.